Notification Letters

 Please contact the Division and let us know that the sites in question are not on your claims/property and we will update our records.

-If you have claim maps or property boundaries you are willing to send, these will help us to determine the correct owner so that you are not inadvertantly notified in the future.
+If you have claim maps or property boundaries you are willing to send, these will help us to determine the correct owner so that you are not inadvertently notified in the future.

 The Nevada Division of Minerals is legislatively mandated to conduct the State’s AML inventory regardless of the land status.
 With that said, NDOM respects all marked boundaries and if our field crews come across a locked gate, “Private Property”, or “No Trespassing” signs they will turn around and move on.
 If we logged a site on your private land it was due to the fact that there were no posted signs or property boundaries visible.